HCAHPS 101: What HCAHPS Surveys mean for hospitals

 How do I administer the HCAHPS Survey?

 HCAHPS surveys can be administered in four ways: mail-only, telephone-only, mail with telephone follow-up, and interactive voice response (IVR), an automated phone system that communicates with respondents through voice and dial pad.
-As CMS found delivery mode can affect responses during a large-scale study, they apply an adjustment to HCAHPS scores to account for variations caused by the mode through which a patient responded to the survey.
-Similarly, to account for differences in patients’ ratings that are beyond the hospital’s control, CMS also applies a patient-mix adjustment to the scores before publicly reporting them.
+As CMS found delivery mode can affect responses during a large-scale study, they apply an adjustment to HCAHPS scores to account for variations caused by the mode through which a patient responded to the HCAHPS survey questions.
+Similarly, to account for differences in patients’ ratings that are beyond the hospital’s control, CMS also applies a patient-mix adjustment to the HCAHPS scores before publicly reporting them.

 Why is it important to conduct HCAHPS?